Travel tips & inspiration

 If you get advice from us, restaurant and dish suggestions are part of the deal:

-• what to order (and what to avoid),
+• tips on what to order (and what to avoid),

-• options depending on your budget and preferences (traditional, vegetarian, seafood, etc.).
+• options based on your budget and preferences (traditional, vegetarian, seafood, etc.).

 The goal